Macumbafeh/Talented_Onyxia/README.md

 This is a fork of Talented from bKader(https://github.com/bkader/Talented_WoTLK) updated for use Warmane's Onyxia PTE server with Vanilla (and later TBC) Talents.

+Check [Porting Progress](Porting-Progess.md) to see how the progress for making this fully work on Onyxia is going.

 ## Install Note:
 Make sure you delete all Talented data from your WTF folder.
 This may contain data from later expansions which will cause errors in this version.